zoot101/dehydrated-hook-luadns/README.md

 * sed

-The script takes in a domain that a certificate is being requested for from **dehydrated**, appends "\_acme-challenge." to the start, deploys it to the Luadns REST API, checks for propagation, and then hands control back to **dehydrated**.
+The script takes in a domain that a certificate is being requested for from **dehydrated**, appends "\_acme-challenge." to the start, deploys it to the Luadns REST API as a TXT record with what was given by **dehyrated**, checks for propagation by querying the Luadns nameservers to see if the record just deployed is live, and then hands control back to **dehydrated**.

 For more details a detailed desription is provided in the manual entry that is included as part of the debian package installation.